-Northumbria Coast SPA and Ramsar and North Northumberland Dunes SAC.
+Should such development come forward, mitigation will be required to ensure that it does not have an adverse effect on the integrity of the Northumbria Coast SPA/Ramsar Site and the North Northumberland Dunes SAC.
 Accordingly, it is necessary to conclude that this policy is likely to have a significant effect on European sites.